invana/invana.github.io/_positions/python-full-stack-developer.md

 - Experience working on Google Cloud Platform(GCP) or Amazon Web Services(AWS)
 - Better understanding and experience preffered on Deployment and CI/CD Life cycle.
 - Previous experience in working in the analytics and big data domains are helpful.
+- Working experience with Django and Django Rest Framework.

 **Requirements**